adopted-ember-addons/ember-data-factory-guy/README.md

   - 0.8.6   -> ember-data-1.0.0-beta.11
   - 0.8.7   -> ember-data-1.0.0-beta.12

-**For versions ( 0.7.1 -> 0.8.6 ), support for the fixture adapter is currently broken.**
+**For versions ( 0.7.1 -> 0.8.5 ), support for the fixture adapter is currently broken.**
+**For versions ( 0.8.6 -> 0.8.7 ), support for the fixture adapter is only kinda broken.**

-*Version 0.8.6 has many bug fixes and improvements that the earlier versions don't have, so hopefully you can switch to newer version of ember-data and therefore the best ember-data-factory-guy version, but if not, send me bug report and I will try and go back and fix the older version you are using.*
+*Versions 0.8.5 and up have many bug fixes and improvements that the earlier versions don't have, so hopefully you can switch to newer version of ember-data and therefore the best ember-data-factory-guy version, but if not, send me bug report and I will try and go back and fix the older version you are using.*

 **Version 0.8.0 introduces amd and commonjs support**